usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 		* System partition.
 This one is hidden, created automatically during installation of Windows Server.
 		* Drive C:

-	2. Ensure that uforge-install-config software is installed.
+	2. Ensure that ``uforge-install-config`` software is installed.

-		* Take the latest file uforge-install-config_<version>_all.zip.
+		* Take the latest file ``uforge-install-config_<version>_all.zip``.
 This file can be found on the UForge server machine filesystem under DISTROS/USS/usspkgs/uforge-install-config/win/windows/
 		* Uncompress it to C:\ using Windows explorer or the Windows expand command
 		* Execute the following command using regular Windows CMD prompt and not powershell::